-Gallatin Fossil Plant has 10 groundwater monitoring wells, 6 of which have been polluted above federal advisory levels based on samples collected between January 20, 2010 and July 28, 2016.
-Groundwater at this site contains unsafe levels of cobalt, sulfate, manganese, boron, beryllium, nickel, cadmium, arsenic, mercury and thallium.Site description
+Gallatin Fossil Plant has 39 groundwater monitoring wells, 24 of which have been polluted above federal advisory levels based on samples collected between January 20, 2010 and December 01, 2017.
+Groundwater at this site contains unsafe levels of lithium, boron, cobalt, sulfate, manganese, molybdenum, beryllium, nickel, arsenic, cadmium, fluoride, mercury, selenium, lead, radium and thallium.Site description

 Gallatin Fossil Plant is located on the north bank of the Cumberland River, about 30 miles northeast of Nashville, Tennessee.
 It consumes approximately 12,350 tons of coal per day.
 The original ash pond was located immediately west of the power plant; the Tennessee Valley Authority abandoned this pond in 1970 when it built the existing ash pond complex to the north of the plant.
 The current ash pond complex covers over 400 acres.